WHAT CONDITIONS CAN AFFECT THE WRIST?

 WHAT ARE THE TREATMENT OPTIONS

-If that fails, Dr. Pirjol will recomend surgery ccording to the latest and most successful techniques, such as the arthroscopic surgery.
+If that fails, Dr Pirjol will recommend minimally invasive surgery according to the latest and most successful techniques, such as arthroscopic surgery.